Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target-vec/README.md

 1. In Launch, click the **Extensions** tab.
 2. On the **Installed** tab, locate the Adobe Target VEC extension, and click **Configure**.
 3. The default configuration options loads Target VEC activities as a blocking call on App launch.

-See [Implementation Methods for Target VEC](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target-vec#implementation-methods-for-target-vec) for details.
+    For more information, see [Implementation Methods for Target VEC](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-target-vec#implementation-methods-for-target-vec).
 4. Click **Save**.
-5. Follow the publishing process to update SDK configuration
+5. Follow the publishing process to update SDK configuration.

 ## Add Target VEC to your app